yochaigal/cairn/wip/2e/core-rules.md

 ## Casting Spells

 - Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
-They must then add a Fatigue to inventory, occupying one slot.
+They must then add a **Fatigue** to inventory.
 - Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
 - If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
-Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.
+Consequences of failure are on par with the intended effect, and may result in added **Fatigue**, the destruction of the Spellbook, injury, and even death.